chikuzen/vsimagereader/readme.rst

 vsimagereader - Image reader for VapourSynth
 ================================================

-Image file reader plugin for VapourSynth.
+Image file reader plugin for VapourSynth r19 or later.

 Supported formats are
     - BMP (Windows Bitmap)